 Harry Ross is an artist and producer with twenty-two years of experience leading festival curation and the production of ambitious projects for national institutions, experimental arts collectives and commercial ventures.
 His role in projects often spans concept development, research, partner engagement, direction and production delivery.
-He is also a published poet and opera librettist.
+He recently completed a Masters degree in artistic research looking into colonial identity and landscape.
+Harry is also a published poet and opera librettist.

 In 2013, Harry and Helen presented "The Ballad Of Skinny Lattes And Vintage Clothing", a site-responsive look at gentrification in North Kensington in collaboration with the Neo-Futurist Collective.
 The following year they were invited to co-direct Kensington and Chelsea's InTRANSIT festival, commissioning art in unexpected places.
 In 2015, curator and local resident Tim Burke came to InTRANSIT with the Pavilion idea, which Harry and Helen supported and continue to take an active role in today.